CBD, Drug Enforcement Policies, the Tax Code and Market Confusion – What does it All Mean?

 Currently, the CBD market is estimated to be roughly $1 billion industry.
 CBD has been used for the treatment of a number of seizure disorders but is also touted as valuable for other maladies, as well.
 It exists in a legal gray area that will not be clarified regardless of DEA action.
 CBD is a dietary supplement and the FDA has regulated it as such, focusing its enforcement actions against manufacturers making unsupported claims regarding the product.
 Presently, one of the great complaints against these CBD products is the lack of consistency among them.
 A DEA public affairs officer has suggested that, after this change, all CBD manufacturers will have to register with the DEA, which would presumably implement quality standards.
 While there is an understandable argument for this position, especially with respect to marijuana-derived CBD products, it is not clear how this will apply to hemp and seed derived products.
 The DEA’s goal will be to promote uniformity and quality controls, but its reach remains uncertain.

-Additionally, assuming Epidiolex obtains the approvals and can be prescribed, the cost is estimated to be between $2,500 and $5,000 per month, far more than the $100 to $1,000 per month patients have been averaging on other CBD therapies.
+Additionally, assuming Epidiolex obtains all necessary approvals going forward, its manufacturer, GW Pharmaceuticals, has set its price at $32,500 per year, far more than the $100 to 1,000 per months patients have been averaging on other CBD therapies.
 The big difference to patients is that Epidiolex may qualify for Medicare and insurance coverage while over-the-counter supplements do not.

 Tax Law Changes